-You can download an aged 60 or over Bus Pass Application Form or alternatively you can collect an application form from the Main Reception, Civic Centre.
+You can download an Older Person Bus Pass Application form or pick up a copy from the Contact Centre Main at the Civic Centre.

 Once the application form has been completed you can apply in person at the Civic Centre.
 At the time of your application you will need to provide the following evidence:

 If you are making your application in person, you do not need to provide a photograph as it can be taken for you.
 This is subject to the camera equipment being in working order at the time of your application.

 However, if you are not able to get to the Civic Centre, you can provide a photograph with your Bus Pass Application Form which should meet the following criteria:

 If you are applying in person we will be able to issue your new bus pass during your visit (this is subject to the equipment being in working order at the time of your application.)

 The All Wales Concessionary Bus Pass Free Travel Scheme is funded by Merthyr Tydfil County Borough Council and the Welsh Assembly Government.
 It entitles people aged 60 or over and people with certain disabilities to travel free of charge on local bus services throughout Wales.

 If you can travel by bus without needing someone else’s help, can provide evidence that you are a resident within the Merthyr Tydfil area and you meet any one of the following criteria, then you will automatically qualify for a bus pass: